questionmark/qm-oap-docs/src/deliveryodata/result.rst

         The Purge action returns a 202 accepted response on success, result deletion happens asynchronously to ensure that it doesn't conflict with the delivery of assessments.

+    ..  od:action:: ReplayResult

+        .. versionadded::   2021.03

+        Reserved for internal use.

 ..  od:feed::   ResultsAuditLog ResultAuditLog